 - Your gas usage in pounds and pence and kWh (hourly/real time, weekly or monthly view)

-- Your spend this bill period
+- Your spend for the current bill period

-- A comparison of your real time usage to the previous week, month or year
+- A comparison of your real-time usage to the previous week, month or year

 I have an energy monitor already - do I need an in home display?

 Energy monitors are not the same as smart meter in home displays.
 An energy monitor cannot communicate with your supplier, while a smart meter sends your meter readings for you.

 Depending on the energy monitor, it can only provide estimated information about your gas usage (if any at all), while the in home display can show both gas and electricity consumption figures in kWh, or pounds and pence.